-The PPO medical plan and the High Deductible Health Plan both use the Blue Cross Blue Shield (BCBS) Community Blue network of providers.
+The PPO medical plan and the High Deductible Health Plan both use the Blue Cross Blue Shield (BCBS) network providers.
 A list of physicians and participating hospitals and care facilities is available on the BCBS website (below).
 Both plans provide coverage for doctor visits, hospitalizations, surgery, lab work, X-rays, etc. For a detailed comparison including deductibles, co-pays, co-insurance and out-of-pocket maximums, refer to the comparison guide detailed on pages 12.